RAID Controller Failure on NAS QNAP Turbo Station TS-100: Data Recovery Methods and Consequences

 Overall, regular system monitoring and alerting provide proactive measures to detect and prevent data loss events on NAS QNAP Turbo Station TS-100 devices, minimizing the risk of data loss and ensuring the availability and integrity of the stored data.

-Although NAS Turbo Station TS-100 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-100 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view